lyteword/chspurgeon-tod/volume-7/psalm-125.md

 c) Ways constructed upon no principle but that of pure selfishness.

-2\.Their conduct under trial.
+2\.
+Their conduct under trial.
 They "turn aside."

 a) From their religious profession.